Calcium Pyrophosphate Deposition Disease Workup

 Radiography

-Radiologic studies are important in the diagnosis of CPDD, with radiography being the criterion diagnostic standard (see the images below).
-Imaging studies usually include the hands, wrists, pelvis, and knees.
+Radiologic studies usually include the hands, wrists, pelvis, and knees (see the images below).
 The pelvic radiograph should include an anteroposterior view that shows the symphysis pubis and hips.

-Chondrocalcinosis is usually found in the articular cartilage or meniscal cartilage of the knee, the triangular ligament of the wrist, the symphysis pubis, or the glenoid or acetabulum labra.
-Chondrocalcinosis has also been noticed in other areas of the wrist (aside from the fibrocartilage), such as the distal radioulnar joint and the midcarpal joint, as well as in the pisotriquetral joint.
-In addition, it has been reported in the spine as calcification of the ligamentum flavum.[8]
+CPPD may involve hyaline cartilages, fibrocartilages, or tendons.
+[31] Chondrocalcinosis is usually found in the articular cartilage or meniscal cartilage of the knee, the triangular ligament of the wrist, the symphysis pubis, or the glenoid or acetabulum labra.
+[31] Chondrocalcinosis has also been noted in other areas of the wrist (aside from the fibrocartilage), such as the distal radioulnar joint and the midcarpal joint, as well as in the pisotriquetral joint.
+In addition, it has been reported in the spine as calcification of the ligamentum flavum.
+[32]

 In some situations, hemochromatosis can produce specific radiographic findings, such as large, hooklike osteophytes, especially around the second to fifth MCP joints.
-However, these findings also can occur in patients with CPDD alone.
+However, these findings also can occur in patients with CPPD alone.

 Hooklike osteophytes are a common radiologic finding in patients with a pseudo-osteoarthritis condition and are usually present along the second and third metacarpal heads.